leric2/GROMORA-harmo/documentation/quality_control_calibration.md

 Saves extra timestamps in extra raw and log files.

 ## Outlier detection during the calibration

+ADDED OPTION FOR FFT overload !

+As mentionned briefly already, we need to remove some spurious individual spectra when performing the hot-cold calibration to avoid them impacting too much the resulting calibrated spectra.
+During the calibration process, we therefore apply some outliers detection and removal to identify spurious individual hot, cold and sky spectra.
+More specifically, we introduce the following outliers detection techniques or variables to identify spurious spectra:

+\begin{enumerate}
+  \item Elevation angle for each spectrum within a certain range of values.
+  \item State of the analog-to-digital converter when a the spectrum was recorded.
+  \item Check that enough individual channels are comprised within a certain interval from the daily median (for hot and
+        cold spectra).
+For sky spectra, as the atmosphere has a natural variation, we use the median of the calibration cycle instead of a daily median.
+\end{enumerate}

 At some point of the routine, we are forced to remove some outliers data sothat they do not pollute the rest of the data for the day, the cycle, etc..

 This is the case when performing the calibration with hot and cold load to avoid that spurious spectra takes too much power in the averaging on a cycle.